nickymarino/nickymarino.github.io/_posts/2021-04-13-create-python-web-apps-with-flask-and-replit.md

 ![Example showing creating a new Python repl]({% include _functions/image_path.html name='Image.jpeg' %}){: .center}

-Your new project will automatically create a file named `main.py` and open a Python IDLE for you, but we need to install Flask before we can start writing our app.
+Your new project will automatically create a file named `main.py` and open a Python IDE for you, but we need to install Flask before we can start writing our app.
 On the left sidebar, click the "Packages" icon, which looks like a hexagonal box:

 ![Repl editor with the "Packages" icon highlighted]({% include _functions/image_path.html name='Image%20(8).png' %}){: .center}